Biotech High School

 About the Program

 In 2015, through a grant from the U.S. Department of Education’s Magnet Schools of America program, Fairchild partnered with Miami Dade County Public School to develop BioTECH Senior High School: the first Conservation Biology High School with a focus on Botany and Zoology.
-This collaborative plant science program offers novel experiences, is integrated into students’ school days, and counts towards graduation requirements.
+This collaborative plant science program offers novel experiences, is integrated into students’ school days, and counts toward graduation requirements.
 Students and teachers assist graduate students and early-career scientists in completing their botanical research.
-Students have access to the Garden’s living collection 7 days a week and can also work to earn Volunteer Hours.
+Students have access to the Garden’s living collection 7 days a week and can also work to earn Volunteer hours by completing this application.*

 BioTECH in the News